Emerging Fields, 2002

 Kelly Heaton holds a Bachelor of Arts degree from Yale University and a Master of Science degree from the Massachusetts Institute of Technology.
 She is known for her unique combination of traditional media and electronics to add conceptual, temporal, and interactive dimensions to her art.
 She is also a self-taught perfumer and an inventor who holds multiple patents.

 Awards and Accomplishments

-Heaton has solo exhibition at Ronald Feldman Fine Arts in New York and is featured as a Critic's Pick in New York Magazine
+Solo exhibition of "Pollination" at Ronald Feldman Fine Arts in New York

 Bibiota consists of two separate interactive works using children’s toys.
 Reflective Loop, a computer-activated wall of “Furby” toys that react t…

 Kelly Heaton Presents "Pollination" at Ronald Feldman Fine Arts